daavoo/pyntcloud/docs/filters_dev.rst

 - (Probably) Re-write your `compute` method because tests bring bugs to light.
 - Document them in the `PyntCloud.get_filter` docstring at `pyntcloud/core_class.py`.
 - Document them at `docs/filters.rst`.

-Use the existing filters as guideline.

-Follow the general CONTRIBUTING GUIDELINES.